2022 Lecture Series

 Thursday, April 28, 6-7:30pm

 There has been a glaring gap in today’s important and critical discussion of American slavery and its legacy: an accurate understanding of the lives of enslaved people and their enslavers in the Northern colonies and how their experiences contributed to the institution of American slavery.
 Many Americans are surprised to learn of the existence of Northern slavery and New Yorkers may be stunned to learn that slavery was deeply entwined in their colonial and state history.
-The purpose of this talk is to provide a broader historical context in which to consider some of these new revelations and the questions they raise.
+The purpose of this talk was to provide a broader historical context in which to consider some of these new revelations and the questions they raise.
 Hopefully, a better appreciation of slavery in New Netherland will stimulate a more accurate and comprehensive understanding of American slavery.

 David Voorhees Jacob Leisler: Fanatic or Martyr: a Library & Leisler Institute Talk